Teradata/developer-resources/docs/install-ai-unlimited/quickstart/test-install-ai-unlimited-jupyter-docker.md

 Use [Docker Compose](https://docs.docker.com/compose/) to run AI Unlimited and JupyterLab, with the AI Unlimited Jupyter Kernel, locally in containers.

-1. Open a terminal window and clone the Teradata AI Unlimited GitHub repository.
+1. Open a terminal window, and clone the Teradata AI Unlimited GitHub repository.
 It includes sample YAML files to run AI Unlimited and JupyterLab.

 ``` bash
 git clone https://github.com/Teradata/ai-unlimited